carloacu/sequential-goals-planner/README.md

  * Domain: Set of all the actions that the bot can do.
  * Fact: Axiomatic knowledge
  * World: Set of facts currently true
  * Goal: Characteritics that the world should have.
-It is the motivation of the bot for doing actions that will modify the world in order to repect these characteristics.
+It is the motivation of the bot for doing actions to respect these characteristics.
+ * Problem: Current world, goal for the world and historical of actions done.

 ### Drawbacks of existing planners